neo4j-contrib/twitter-neo4j/docker/README.txt

 Things must to be done before step-3
 A. Go to folder docker
-B. Set following environment variable (Needed for twitter authentication)
+B. Set following environment variable (Needed for twitter authentication).
+Below example is for Linux and Macbook

 export TWITTER_CONSUMER_KEY=<Consumer key>
 export TWITTER_CONSUMER_SECRET=<Consumer Secret>